stacks-archive/atlas/atlas_monitor/README.md

 */5 * * * * cd /path/to/atlas-monitor/scripts && /path/to/pyton ./atlas-monitor
 ```

-Lastly, copy all the contents from the *html* folder into your webserver folder
+Lastly, copy all the contents from the *html* folder into your webserver folder.